jeffh/Hydrant/docs/source/design.rst

 It is the responsibility of each mapper to **avoid throwing exceptions**.
 This matches `Apple's convention`_ of `exceptions in Objective-C`_, where they should be used to indicate programmer error.

+For easy of discovery, many mappers will validate its construction instead of possibly raising exceptions on ``-[objectFromSourceObject:error:]``.

 .. _Apple's convention: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/Exceptions/Exceptions.html
 .. _exceptions in Objective-C: http://stackoverflow.com/questions/4648952/objective-c-exceptions